bonarm/Simple-ATtiny25-45-85-Internal-RC-Oscillator-Calibration-Tunning/README.md

 # Simple-ATtiny25-45-85-Internal-RC-Oscillator-Calibration-Tunning
 It's a simple way to calibrate ATtiny25/45/85's OSCCAL, only need a Arduino Uno/Nano and etc. ..a breadboard and some wires.
 Then on your serial monitor you wil get a list of OSCCAL and frequency.
+The Attiny(call it slave) uses timer1 to output 100kHz waveform when power on.
+The Arduino Uno(or Nano... call it master) works a frequency meter to messure the frequency that the slave output.
+Then the master use I2C to send a request to the slave.
+Atter received the request, the slave load OSCCAL(that will change the frequency of output waveform) and send the OSCCAL value to master.
+So the master can display the OSCCAL value the frequency on serial monitor.
+Two libraries were used.
+One is TinyWireS(https://github.com/nadavmatalon/TinyWireS), the other is FreqCount(https://www.pjrc.com/teensy/td_libs_FreqCount.html).